adrianlimws/adrianlimws/README.md

 <h2>A forever-learning software engineer👨‍💻 <br /> 🇳🇿 🇸🇬 🇺🇸 🇯🇵</h2>

-<blockquote>I am intrigued by how things work behind the monitor by trying to break things and glue them back again.<br />
+<blockquote>I am intrigued by how things work behind the monitor.
+Always trying to break things and glue them back again.<br />
-  From creating mistakes and failures to truly learn what's right and successful.</blockquote>
+  I believe in creating mistakes and failures to truly learn what's right and successful.</blockquote>

   <h2>Technical Aspirations</h2>